What is Navigation Guided Lumbar Fixation ?

-Navigation guided lumbar fixation is a specialized surgical approach ofremoving an intervertebral disc which is source of back or leg pain and stabilizing the spine with screws and rods using “Spine Navigator”.
+Navigation guided lumbar fixation is a specialized surgical approach of removing an intervertebral disc which is a source of back or leg pain and stabilizing the spine with screws and rods using “Spine Navigator”.

-After physical assesment you shall be medically investigated for your spinal problem.
-Once investigations and medical assesement is completed your surgery shall be planned.
+After the physical assessment, you shall be medically investigated for your spinal problem.
+Once investigations and medical assessment are completed your surgery shall be planned.
 You will be advised to get admitted on the day of surgery.

-You and/ or your relative is explained the procedure in detail and consent is undertaken.
+The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
-Intravenous line (IV) is given to provide fluids.
-You are shifted to OT for procedure.
-You are given anaesthesia before surgery.
-Post procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to hospital room.
+An intravenous line (IV) is given to provide fluids.
+You are shifted to OT for the procedure.
+You are given anesthesia before surgery.
+Post-procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to the hospital room.
 You shall also be given a lumbar brace to provide support while your lower back is healing.
 You shall be mobilized with the help of walking aids.